The Singing Ringing Tree

 The Singing Ringing Tree (Das singende, klingende Bäumchen) is a 1957 children's fantasy film from East German studio DEFA.
-Directed by Francesco Stefani, the screenplay by Anne Geelhaar is based on a variation of "Hurleburlebutz" by the Brothers Grimm.
+Directed by Francesco Stefani, the screenplay by Anne Geelhaar is based on a variation of "The Dwarf, the Fox and the Princess (Hurleburlebutz)" story published in Grimms' Fairy Tales (1843) by the Brothers Grimm.

 Plot summary

 The story concerns a beautiful but selfish and haughty princess who rejects the proposal of a wealthy prince.
 She scorns the gifts he offers her, and says that she will marry him only if he brings her the mythical "singing ringing tree".
 The prince locates the tree in the territory of an evil dwarf, who offers to give him the enchanted tree, on the understanding that, if the princess still rejects him, he will be in the dwarf's power and will be turned into a bear.
 Because the tree will only sing and ring when the princess falls in love with the prince, she is disappointed in it and continues to reject the prince.
 The prince is forced to return to the dwarf's lair and is turned into a bear.

 The princess sends her father to find the singing ringing tree for her, but he is met by the prince, in the guise of a bear, who gives him the tree on condition that the king returns with the first thing the king sees on his return.
 This turns out to be the princess, who is now delivered into the hands of the dwarf.
 The dwarf, seeing the princess's self-centred behaviour, casts a spell to make her ugly.
 The bear tells her that she will regain her beauty only if she changes her ways.
 Gradually she is won over by the bear and becomes beautiful again.
 Despite the dwarf's attempts to keep her and the prince apart, she eventually falls in love with him and the singing ringing tree finally lives up to its name.